Dwejra Bay Gozo: Discovering its Natural Beauty

 By 1744, access to the Fungus Rock—also known as the General’s Rock or Il-Gebla tal-General in Maltese, was prohibited during the reign of Grandmaster Pinto.
 This prevented thieves or anyone who wasn’t authorised to climb by the Knights of St John.
 Additionally, there was another reason why accessing Fungus Rock was illegal at the time.

 The nearby presence of the fabled General’s root plant, Cynomorium coccineum generated a lot of interest due to its healing properties that were able to cure several diseases.
-Any trespassers who were caught climbing were either condemned to rowing the Order’s gallery benches for life or sentenced to death.
+Any trespassers who were caught climbing were either condemned to rowing the Order’s galley benches for life or sentenced to death.
 If you’re wondering how the Fungus Rock got its name, here’s a fun fact: The Order of St John thought it was a fungus that eventually became known as Fungus melitensis.

 Until 1873, the Dwejra Tower still served as an observation post while the soldiers from the Royal Malta Fencible Artillery were assigned to it.
 Following this, the tower was slowly collapsing and was constantly being vandalised.
 Nevertheless, the non-governmental and non-profit Din l-Art Helwa restored it in 1999.